Fletcher Pilon: 2016–

 In 2016 Fletcher decided to audition for Australia's Got Talent with the song "Infinite Child".
 He received an emotional appraisal by all judges and made it through to the Grand Finale.
 He reprised the song during the Grand Finale and was acclaimed by the judges, audience and guest judge Jack Black.
 A voting line opened for five minutes to the public to vote for the winner and Fletcher received the most votes, leading him to win the Grand Finale and receive a prize of $250,000.

 On 25 February 2017, Fletcher released a single named 'Water' on Sony Music Australia.

 In 2019 Fletcher released a single named 'Paperback' on 22 February, and a single named 'One More' on 22 March.
 Both songs were included on the 'Thoughts' EP released on 5 April.

+In March 2024 Fletcher toured supporting Newton Faulkner in Australia under the name Fletcher Kent.
+Fletcher announced at The Gov, Adelaide he would start recording an album by the end of March.

+Fletcher released the singles "I'll Be" on 15 November 2024 and "Are You Ready" on 31 January 2025.